ManuelRausch/StatConfR/README.md

 # statConfR: Models of Decision Confidence and Measures of Metacognition

-The statConfR package provides functions to fit static models of decision-making and confidence derived from signal detection theory for binary discrimination tasks, as well as meta-d′/d′ (Rausch & Hellmann, 2024).
-The package can be used to test the assumptions underlying meta-d′/d′.
-Several models provide a metacognition parameter that may serve as an alternative when the assumptions of meta-d′/d′ assuming the corresponding model provides a better fit to the data.
+The `statConfR` package provides functions to fit static models of decision-making and confidence derived from signal detection theory for binary discrimination tasks, as well as meta-d′/d′ as measures of metacognition.
+Fitting models of confidence can be used to test the assumptions underlying meta-d′/d′.
+Several models include a metacognition parameter that may serve as an alternative when the assumptions of meta-d′/d′ assuming the corresponding model provides a better fit to the data.
 The following models are included: